Artwork is available for purchase! Please email with any inquiries.

 Email ^ for copy of CV or Resume

-When she’s not sculpting, Amber is continually looking for new ways to address complex challenges, striving to leave a positive, lasting impact.
-Whether through art, community engagement, or creative problem-solving, she aims to use her work to connect and inspire.
+When she’s not sculpting, Amber is always looking for new ways to take on complex challenges and create lasting impact.
+Through public art, community engagement, and creative problem-solving, she uses her work to connect with others and spark meaningful conversations.

 Amber Lelli’s artist process is one of exploration and thoughtful consideration.
 Like a scientist in a lab, Amber is an artist in her studio creating visual experiments to research her various conceptual interest and create work that asks questions from itself and the audience.
 She specializes in the marriage of various materials and their languages, and holds quality craftsmanship to high esteem.
 While being diverse in a range of material, Amber’s work embodies an aesthetic that is smart, bold, spatially conscious, intricate, and at times, colorful.
 In the same way that Amber spends time in the studio creating these artworks, they then go on to demand time from their audience, creating an atmosphere of intimacy, quiet, playfulness and contemplation.